News / Analysis

 Asian benchmarks are mostly up this morning, save the ASX, which is down 0.79% and the Hang Seng at -0.31%.

-July’s PPI for Japan added another 0.6% MoM, and Australia’s unemployment rate increased a tick to 7.1%, pleasing analysts who had expected a 7.8% reading in July.
+July’s PPI for Japan added another 0.6% MoM, and Australia’s unemployment rate increased a An asset’s minimal unit of measurement and price change. to 7.1%, pleasing analysts who had expected a 7.8% reading in July.
 The participation rate increased to 64.7%, and home sales surged by 170.6% MoM.

 Meanwhile, Reuters reports that Chinese officials, fearing a US confiscation of debt to China, are increasing efforts to strengthen the Yuan’s presence in foreign markets – even proposing a settlement of COVID vaccines in digital Yuan rather than US dollars.